-We have operations in several countries and determine income taxes for each of the jurisdictions where we operate.
-Taiwan, China and Korea are our primary countries of operations.
+We have operations in several countries, which include Taiwan, China and Korea, and determine income taxes for each of the jurisdictions where we operate.

 In Taiwan, we have received tax exemptions from the government that are valid for a number of years and for certain income streams relating to the expansion of production capacity or the development of new technologies.
+The last tax credit granted to us by the Taiwanese government expired at the end of 2016.
 We also receive significant amounts of tax credits for applicable research and development expenses incurred in Korea.
 Because of these and other tax benefits, the effective tax rates of our Taiwan and Korea operations have been lower than statutory tax rates.
 See "Risk Factors - Our business depends on the support of the Taiwanese and South Korean governments, and a decrease in this support may increase our tax liabilities and decrease our net income" for the risks relating to our ability to enjoy favorable tax policies of the Taiwanese and Korean governments.